swayos/swayos.github.io/README.md

 </details>

-Press CMD+SHIFT+E to exit sway and start it again.
+Press WIN+SHIFT+E to exit sway and start it again.
 Now you can summon sway overview by long pressing and holding CMD+1 or right clicking on the status bar.
 If fonts are too small or you want an other font change it under ~/.conifg/sov/config

-3. Installing Wayland Control Panel
+Part 3 : Installing Wayland Control Panel

 Clone and build
 Press CMD+C to reload sway config and now you can summon the control panel by left clicking on the status bar